A Beginner’s Guide to Meditation

 Not only will it help you reduce your blood pressure, but it can also lower the levels of unhealthy cholesterol in your bloodstream.
 You are calmer and less likely to binge on the wrong foods, which can help reduce your cholesterol levels.

-Lower cholesterol and blood pressure reduces the chances of having a stroke or a heart attack.
+Lower cholesterol and blood pressure reduce the chances of having a stroke or a heart attack.

 Your immune system improves, meaning that you'll be healthier overall.

-You feel less anxious, which means that panic attacks, tense muscles, and other symptoms of anxiety are behind you.
+You feel less anxious, meaning panic attacks, tense muscles, and other anxiety symptoms are behind you.

 Your athletic performance will improve.
-You’ll be able to focus more easily and stay on track with working toward your athletic goals.
+You'll be able to focus more efficiently and stay on track with working toward your athletic goals.